Jean Goujon

 Jean Goujon (c.1510-68)

 The classical artist Goujon ranks alongside Germain Pilon as one of the greatest Renaissance sculptors in 16th century France.
-Although a great many of his sculptures were destroyed or lost in the French Revolution, his surviving works reveal a distinctive Mannerism style, full of grace and delicacy, and as sophisticated as the finest works of painting and decoration of the contemporary School of Fontainebleau.
+Although much of his sculpture was lost in the French Revolution, his surviving works reveal a distinctive Mannerism style, full of grace and delicacy, and as sophisticated as the finest works of painting and decoration of the contemporary Fontainebleau School (1530-1610).
 The style is most evident in his decorations for the Fontaine des Innocents, Paris (1547-49) - the six relief panels of nymphs from the fountain, with their delicately carved rippling drapery - which are seen as his masterpiece.
 Goujon is also famous for his sculptural decoration of the Louvre palace (1549-1562), in collaboration with the architect Pierre Lescot.
 Sadly, nearly all Goujon's Louvre sculpture has been heavily and poorly restored, including the famous caryatids (1550-51) in the Salle des Caryatides.
-Allthough Goujon's reputation was slightly eclipsed at the end of the 16th century by a more overtly mannerist style, he remained a favourite of later French Classicists and Neoclassicists.
+Although Goujon's reputation was slightly eclipsed at the end of the 16th century by a more overtly mannerist style, he remained a favourite of later French Classicists and Neoclassicists.

 RENAISSANCE SCULPTURE